dokulabs/dokumetry-node/README.md

 # Doku Node SDK

-Doku Node SDK enhances your tracking and monitoring capabilities by seamlessly transmitting language learning model (LLM) usage data and metrics to the Doku Platform.
-This integration ensures that you have a centralized hub for comprehensive observability, allowing you to analyze, manage, and optimize your language learning models effectively.
-With real-time insights into usage patterns, performance metrics, and other relevant data, the Doku Node SDK empowers you to make informed decisions and maximize the efficiency of your language learning applications.
+Doku Node SDK empowers you to effortlessly track and monitor language learning model (LLM) usage data and metrics from your Javascript/Typescript code.
+It seamlessly integrates with major LLM Platforms:

+ - [x] OpenAI
+ - [x] Anthropic
+ - [x] Cohere

+All LLM observability usage data is sent directly to the Doku Platform for streamlined tracking.
+Get started with Doku Node SDK for simplified and effective observability.

 ## Features